iamkirankumaryadav/Google/Big Data Pipeline.md

 - A fully managed service to easily and securely connect, manage, and ingest data from globally dispersed devices.
 - A complete solution for collecting, processing, analyzing and visualizing IoT data in real time to support improved operational efficiency.

+### Cloud Function
+- Scalable pay as you use functions as a service ( `FaaS` ) to run your code with zero server management.
+- No servers to provision, manage, or upgrade.
+- Automatically scale based on the load.
+- Integrated monitoring, logging, and debugging capability.
+- Built-in security at role and per function level based on the principle of least privilege.
+- Key networking capabilities for hybrid and multi-cloud scenarios.

+### Pub Sub
+- A fully managed real time messaging service that allows you to send and receive messages between independent applications.

+# Data Lake

+### Cloud Storage
+- Object storage for companies of all sizes.
+- Store any amount of data.
+- Retrieve it as often as you’d like.
+- Worldwide accessibility and worldwide storage locations.
+- Low latency and high durability.

+# Preparation and Computation

+### Data Proc

 ### Appendix